Computer Gaming World: History

 The first issues of Computer Gaming World were published from Anaheim, California, and sold for $2.75 individually or $11 for a year's subscription of six issues.
 These early bimonthly issues were typically 40–50 pages in length, written in a newsletter style, including submissions by game designers such as Joel Billings (SSI), Dan Bunten (Ozark Software), and Chris Crawford.
 Also, early covers were not always directly related to the magazine's contents, but rather featured work by artist Tim Finkas.
-In January/February 1986 CGW increased its publication cycle to nine times a year, and the editorial staff included popular writers such as Scorpia, Charles Ardai, and M. Evan Brooks.
+In January/February 1986 CGW increased its publication cycle to nine times a year.

 CGW survived the video game crash of 1983, which badly hurt the market; by summer 1985 it was the only survivor of 18 color magazines covering computer games in 1983.
 In autumn 1987 CGW introduced a quarterly newsletter called Computer Game Forum (CGF), which was published during the off-months of CGW.
 The newsletter never became popular; only two issues were published before it was cancelled.
 Some of CGF's content became part of CGW, which became a monthly.

 The magazine went through significant expansion starting in 1991, with page counts reaching 196 pages by its 100th issue, in November 1992.
 During that same year, Johnny Wilson (who started as a contributor in 1983), became editor-in-chief, although Sipe remained as publisher.
 In 1993, Sipe sold the magazine to Ziff Davis—by then the magazine was so thick that a reader reported that the December issue's bulk slowed a thief who had stolen a shopping bag containing it—but continued on as publisher until 1995.
 The magazine kept growing through the 1990s, with the December 1997 issue weighing in at 500 pages.
 In January 1999, Wilson left the magazine and George Jones became editor-in-chief, at a time when print magazines were struggling with the growing popularity of the Internet.
 Jones had been the editor-in-chief of CNET Gamecenter, and had before that been a staffer at CGW between 1994 and 1996.
-He was replaced by Jeff Green in 2002.
+He was replaced by Jeff Green in the summer of 2001.